LinkedDataFragments/Availability-Performance-Benchmark/clusterScripts/server/docs/server_setup.md

 ### Running the server

-This command is an example on how to start the server. <pre>virtuoso-t -h</pre> gives all options.
+This command is an example on how to start the server. <code>virtuoso-t -h</code> gives all options.

 	/home/ubuntu/progs/virtuoso-opensource-bin/bin/virtuoso-t -f -c /home/ubuntu/progs/virtuoso-opensource-bin/var/lib/virtuoso/db/virtuoso.ini